 Whether you’re just starting to think about social investment or you’re already knees-deep in the due diligence process, here are our five top tips for giving your application the best chances of success.

 Our funds consist of funding from different investors, each of whom have their own requirements and priorities for how they want their money to be invested.
-Both our current funds require that your organisation’s primary activity is in arts and culture; that it’s registered and operating in England; and that it has a clear social mission, reflected in its structure and governance.
-In addition, the Cultural Impact Development Fund looks for organisations that work with underserved groups, such as people living in poverty or financial exclusion, people with physical disabilities or sensory impairments, and vulnerable children and young people.
-Meanwhile, the Arts Impact Fund is interested in organisations that are able to demonstrate social impact in one of its three outcomes areas: young people and educational attainment, citizenship and community, and health and well-being.
+Both our current open funds require that your organisation’s primary activity is in arts, culture, and heritage; and that it has a clear social mission, reflected in its structure and governance.
+The Arts & Culture Impact Fund is interested in all types of positive social impact for people and communities across the UK, whereas the Cultural Impact Development Fund looks for organisations that work with underserved groups in England, such as people living in poverty or financial exclusion, people with physical disabilities or sensory impairments, and vulnerable children and young people.
+Meanwhile, the Arts Impact Fund (now closed for new investments) was interested in organisations that were able to demonstrate social impact in one of its three outcomes areas: young people and educational attainment, citizenship and community, and health and well-being.
 Check what the eligibility criteria are for the fund that you’re interested in, and make sure you can clearly demonstrate how your organisation meets each of those criteria.

 Our investments typically take the form of unsecured debt, and we want to know that your organisation has the capacity to manage this debt and pay it back responsibly.
 What sources of income will you rely on to pay back your investment?
 These might be existing sources of income or new ones that you will develop through the investment.
 How reliable are these sources?
 Do you have the necessary controls to help understand and predict your finances, such as management accounts and cash flow forecasts?
 As social investors, we’re committed to investing responsibly, and we’re keen to see that the investment will help your organisation build its financial resilience rather than place an undue burden or put your social impact at risk.